michaelannawesome/best-is-yet-to-crumb/best-is-yet-to-crumb/README.md

 - _Or_ Use the "Choose for me" button to generate a recipe at random
 - Out of something? _Click_ the "Ingredients" link for grocery store recommendations.
 - Don't have the right tools for the job? _Click_ the "Supplies" link for kitchen essentials retailers.

+#### Future of Crumbs

+This app functions as I invisioned, however, I will continue to build this app out to have more components with options to save favorite recipes.
+Creativity fuels me and I am always open to fellow creatives with suggestions or ideas.
+Please feel free to send me a message or submit an issue involving this app.
+Thank you for checking it out!